-This paper is organized as follows.
-Section \ref{Chapter02} reminds the symplectic field theory framework.
-We state the Gromov--Hofer compactness theorem for moduli spaces of punctured pseudo-holomorphic curves in the context of this document.
-In Section \ref{Chapter03}---\ref{puncturecountlio}, we explain two variants of Gromov--Witten invariants for a symplectic manifold $(X,\omega)$.
-The first variant, coming from the work of Cieliebak--Mohnke \cite{Cieliebak_2007}, counts spheres in $X$ that satisfy the holomorphic curve equation $(du)^{0,1}=0$ and carry a generic local tangency constraint with respect to a local symplectic divisor.
-The second variant, which appeared in the work of McDuff--Siegel \cite{McDuff:2021aa}, counts punctured holomorphic spheres, subject to a generic local tangency constraint with respect to a local symplectic divisor, in a completed symplectic cobordism.
-We prove Theorem \ref{extremal-lag-ball} in Section \ref{proof for ball}, Theorem \ref{intersection01} in Section \ref{proofof1.16}, Theorem \ref{extremal-lag-cylinder} in Section \ref{proofof1.8}, and Theorem \ref{extremal-lag-toric} in Section \ref{sectiontoricproof}.
-The proof of Theorem \ref{extremal-lag-cylinder} is similar to that of Theorem \ref{extremal-lag-ball}, so we give only a sketch of its proof as the details can be recovered from the proof of Theorem \ref{extremal-lag-ball}.
+\end{proof} This paper is organized as follows.
+In Section \ref{Chapter02}, we review the symplectic field theory framework and state the Gromov--Hofer compactness theorem for moduli spaces of punctured pseudo-holomorphic curves, adapted to the context of this document.
+Sections \ref{Chapter03} through \ref{puncturecountlio} present two variants of Gromov--Witten invariants for a symplectic manifold $(X,\omega)$.
+The first variant, due to Cieliebak--Mohnke \cite{Cieliebak_2007}, counts holomorphic spheres in $X$ satisfying the holomorphic curve equation $(du)^{0,1}=0$, subject to a generic local tangency constraint with respect to a local symplectic divisor.
+The second variant, introduced by McDuff--Siegel \cite{McDuff:2021aa}, counts punctured holomorphic spheres in a completed symplectic cobordism, also subject to a generic local tangency constraint with respect to a local symplectic divisor.